finnish-easylist-addition/finnish-easylist-addition/README.md

 # Finnish Easylist Addition

-Finnish Easylist addition, a fork of Juvander's Adblock list.
+Finnish Easylist addition, originally a fork of Juvander's Adblock list.
 Works with all blockers, however uBlock Origin/Nano/AdGuard is recommended as this list has some additional rules for them.
 They also block all ads by default, no "acceptable ads" is enabled in them.
 If you use an adblocker that has "acceptable ads" enabled, your lists (including this one) might not block all the ads.

 [Add list to your Adblocker](https://finnish-easylist-addition.github.io/)